 The TISP network aimed at creating a platform for publishers and technology providers to promote wider collaboration so as to make available expertise and tools on innovation and technology to the publishing industry in a mutual exchange of ideas and experience between the two sectors.

-TISP results from the cooperation of two pre-existing networks, led by the Federation of European Publishers and Digital Europe, both key project partners.
-Many members of the two federations are involved in this network, to have a good balance between the European and the national dimensions and to trigger a multiplier effect towards their members at national level.
-The partnership includes some research institutions with specific expertise on both domains and the companies organising the three most important book fairs of the world (Frankfurt and London book fair, Bologna Children’s book fair).
+TISP resulted from the cooperation of two pre-existing networks, led by the Federation of European Publishers and Digital Europe, both key project partners.
+Many members of the two federations were involved in this network, to have a good balance between the European and the national dimensions and to trigger a multiplier effect towards their members at national level.
+The partnership included some research institutions with specific expertise on both domains and the companies organising the three most important book fairs of the world (Frankfurt and London book fair, Bologna Children’s book fair).
 The complete list of participants is available here.

-Funded by the European Commission, the project will run over a three years period.
-Its two objectives are the following:
+Funded by the European Commission, the project ran over a three years period.
+Its two objectives were the following:

 Fostering business innovation in the two sectors, through sharing knowledge and analysis of market trends and benchmarking with existing business cases.